Tizway: End of career statistics

-At the end of his career, Tizway had an overall career record of 20-7-1-5 and total earnings of $1,359,274.
+At the end of his career, Tizway had an overall career record of 20–7–1–5 and total earnings of $1,359,274.
 He was an Eclipse Award finalist for 2011 champion older horse, finishing third behind Acclamation with 52 votes.

 Stud record

 Tizway was retired to stud at Spendthrift Farm in 2012.
 He stood his first season for a fee of $15,000.
 His first foals reached racing age in 2015.
 His first winner, on August 8, was named Tizzarunner.
 He finished 2015 as the #21 ranked First Crop Sire, with leading earner Tiz Imaginary ($114,089).

 As of July 2016, Tizway was a top 10 ranked second crop sire, whose notable offspring included stakes winner Bear'sway.

 In June 2017, Spendthrift Farm sold Tizway to stand at stud in South Korea, along with fellow former Spendthrift sire Archarcharch.
-As part of the sale deal, both horses will return to the U.S. when their breeding careers are over.
+As part of the sale deal, both horses would return to the U.S. when their breeding careers were over.
+From South Korea, he was then sent to stud in Turkey.

+Tizway is the damsire of Danon Beluga, who won the Kyodo Tsushin Hai in 2022, as well as his half sister Bond Girl.

+Death

+Tizway died on March 2, 2024, at Karacabey Stud in western Turkey following a heart attack.
+He was 19.